News bureau

-In 2006, Reuters opened its first virtual news Bureau, staffing real-life reporters in a virtual office in Second Life.
+In 2006, Reuters opened its first virtual news bureau, staffing real-life reporters in a virtual office in Second Life.
 CNN followed suit in October 2007, but took a citizen journalism approach, allowing residents of Second Life to submit their own reportage.
-Although the news audience of Second World is relatively small, and declining, media consider it a training ground for themselves and participants, applicable to future virtual news projects.
+Although the news audience of Second Life is relatively small, and declining, media consider it a training ground for themselves and participants, applicable to future virtual news projects.